iBehave-CADRE/BIT-Boy/02_EXERCISES_medium.md

 analogRead(pin)
 //pin: the name of the analog input pin to read from.
-//Returns the analog reading on the pin, limited to the resolution of the analog to digital converter (0-1023 for 10 bits or 0-4095 for 12 bits).
+//Returns the analog reading on the pin.
 //Data type: int.

 digitalRead(pin)